puneetsingh166/alertmanager/ReadMe.md

 <a name="desc3"></a>
 ## Alertmanager
+Alerting with Prometheus is separated into two parts.
+Alerting rules in Prometheus servers send alerts to an Alertmanager.
+The Alertmanager then manages those alerts, including silencing, inhibition, aggregation and sending out notifications via methods such as email, on-call notification systems, and chat platforms.

+The main steps to setting up alerting and notifications are:

+* Setup and configure the Alertmanager
+* Configure Prometheus to talk to the Alertmanager
+* Create alerting rules in Prometheus

+The Alertmanager handles alerts sent by client applications such as the Prometheus server.
+It takes care of deduplicating, grouping, and routing them to the correct receiver integration such as email, PagerDuty, or OpsGenie.
+It also takes care of silencing and inhibition of alerts.

  ALert manager to send alert abou
  Before install and run alert manager we need to write config file for alert manager.
 [Here](https://prometheus.io/docs/alerting/latest/configuration/) is the link How to write config file for alert manager [Example](https://github.com/puneetsingh166/alertmanager/blob/main/deploy/init.sh) How to install and run alert manager - .